 “The Philosophical Tree” (1945).
 In CW 13: Alchemical Studies.
 P.335

 And that is one of the many beauties of the Tarot, it allows you to explore that which most wishes remain hidden.
 The Shadow Card illuminates the buried underlying factors and thereby the Tarot empowers you to heal.

 Why use a shadow card?

-By simply asking your querent if there is any specific which they would prefer to focus on is a great way to start your reading, but so often querents feel that Tarot readers should “know it all already”.
-They have preconceptions as to what their reading will be and thereby choose to not reveal too much.
+By simply asking your querent if there is anything in specific which they would prefer to focus on is a great way to start your reading, but so often querents feel that Tarot readers should “know it all already”.
+They have preconceptions about what their reading will be and thereby choose to not reveal too much.
 I’ve personally had querents prefer not to even ask me a question!
-In these cases shadow cards are my go-to tool.
+In these cases, shadow cards are my go-to tool.

 Uses for the Shadow Card could include, but not be limited to:

 - Identify prevailing subconscious thoughts